 If you find yourself the victim in a trucking accident, one of your priorities will be to determine liability.
 This is a crucial first step in helping you to move forward and obtaining the damages and financial compensation you are owed.

-Depending on the exact nature of the crash, several parties may be liable.
+Depending on the exact nature of the truck crash, several parties may be liable.
 In some cases, more than one party is to blame, and this can make things more confusing in court.
 The main culprits are typically the truck manufacturer, anyone responsible for maintenance and inspection, another road user, or the truck driver themselves.
-In case you faced trucking accident contact our Salt Lake City Personal Injury Attorney.

 The Truck Driver